treytMSFT/sql-docs/docs/linux/sql-server-linux-performance-best-practices.md

 ### Advanced kernel and OS configuration

 - For best storage I/O performance, use Linux multiqueue scheduling for block devices, which enables the block layer performance to scale well with fast solid-state drives (SSDs) and multi-core systems.
-Check the documentation if it is enabled by default in your Linux distribution.
+Check the documentation if it's enabled by default in your Linux distribution.
 In most other cases, booting the kernel with `scsi_mod.use_blk_mq=y` enables it, though documentation of the Linux distribution in use might have further guidance on it.
 This is consistent with the upstream Linux kernel.

 - As multipath I/O is often used for [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] deployments, configure the device mapper (DM) multi-queue target to use the `blk-mq` infrastructure, by enabling the `dm_mod.use_blk_mq=y` kernel boot option.
 The default value is `n` (disabled).
 This setting, when the underlying SCSI devices are using `blk-mq`, reduces locking overhead at the DM layer.
 For more information on how to configure multipath I/O, refer to your Linux distribution's documentation.